RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 ### getFieldHintText

-That method provides label according with the attribute as parameter, its role in plugin and its bounds:
+That method provides label according with the attribute as parameter, its role in the plugin and its bounds:
-* `intl`: *{object}* intl context (requires the component to declare it)
+* `intl`: *{object}* intl context (must be declared by the component)
 * `attribute`: *{object}* attribute as provided in attributes properties
 * `boundType`: *{string}* Role of that attribute in criterion
-  * `BOUND_TYPE.LOWER_BOUND` means the resulting values will be greater or equal to entered value
+  * `BOUND_TYPE.LOWER_BOUND` means the resulting values will be greater or equal to input value
-  * `BOUND_TYPE.UPPER_BOUND` means the resulting values will be lower or equal to entered value.
+  * `BOUND_TYPE.UPPER_BOUND` means the resulting values will be lower or equal to input value.
-  * `BOUND_TYPE.ANY_BOUND` means the resulting values may be greater or lower than entered value
+  * `BOUND_TYPE.ANY_BOUND` means the resulting values may be greater or lower than input value
   * `BOUND_TYPE.NONE` means value bounds should be ignored (attribute type is not range-able)

 It provides, according with case, the following texts: